jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 glUseProgram(shaderID);
 ```

-Now we need to by the VBO to the VAO to send all of the data to the shaders for OpenGL to interpret.
+Now we need to bind the VBO to the VAO to send all of the data to the shaders for OpenGL to interpret.

 ```cpp
 // Send the VBO to the shaders